reeynier/reeynier.github.io/_posts/MySQL/2020-12-30-mysql-select-statement.md

 In the `SELECT` statement, the **SELECT** and **FROM** are keywords and written in capital letters.
 Basically, it is just about formatting.
 The uppercase letters make the keywords stand out.
 Since SQL is **not** a case-sensitive language, we can write the keywords in lowercase e.g., select and from, the code will still run.

-It is also important to note that the **FROM** keyword is on a new line.
-MySQL doesn’t require this.
-However, placing the **FROM** keyword on a new line will make the query easier to read and simpler to maintain.

 When evaluating the SELECT statement, MySQL evaluates the FROM clause first and then the SELECT clause.